Dowell-Lab/srworkshop/projectA/day07/gata1/00_cellrangercount.md

 > **Why a subsampled file?** Mapping a full scRNA-seq dataset takes a long time on a large dataset.
 To keep things moving, you will run Cell Ranger on a FASTQ that is ~10% the size of the real file from the paper.
 In the next worksheet you will be pointed to full-sized count matrices to analyze in Seurat.

+> **What this worksheet is really for.** The count matrix you produce here is **not** used in the following worksheets — those read full-size matrices downloaded from GEO.
+What you are actually walking away with is a **working template**: a script you can point at your own FASTQs, on your own cluster, when you have your own data.
+Build it deliberately, and keep it.

 ## What you'll do

 - Set up a working directory for the run